memgraph/docs/gqlalchemy/how-to-guides/networkx.md

 ### 3. Explore the graph

 [Connect to Memgraph](/docs/memgraph-lab/connect-to-memgraph#connecting-to-memgraph) via Memgraph Lab which is running at `localhost:3000`.
-Head over to the **Query Execution** tab and write the following query:
+Open the **Query Execution** section and write the following query:

 ```cypher
 MATCH (n)-[r]->(m)